Satan in High Heels: Reception

 The New York Times wrote: "Nobody is likely to be corrupted by Satan in High Heels.
 Yesterday's new film entry at the Forum demonstrates once again that vice can be dull.
 From the first glimpse of Meg Myles as a bumptious carnival entertainer wearing tights to bate the breaths of ogling males, it is clear that she is up to no good. ...
 If this sort of gutter drama were to be made effective, the title role would require, at the very least, a Brigitte Bardot.
 Miss Myles, alas, is not the type.
 Singing a couple of songs with sophisticated professionalism, she seems indisputably feminine but insufficiently fatale.
 Since this deprives the chronicle of its point, the filmmakers' objective emerges as nothing more than slick sensationalism.
 Inadequately motivated along their road to ruin, the males in the cast, Mike Keene, Bob Yuro and Earl Hammond, are blasé about the whole thing, but Jerald Intrator's emphatic direction dots every 'i' in the script."

 Boxoffice wrote: "A cheaply made exploitation picture, featuring two sensationally busty personalities, the nightclub singer Meg Myles and Britain's Sabrina, whose only claim to fame is her well-publicized measurements, this will attract the curious, mostly males, to downtown theatres in key cities.
 A nude bathing sequence is another attention-getter.
 Because it deals with hustlers, jailbirds and similar unsavory characters, the picture was denied a Production Code seal and, naturally, it's strictly adult fare and has no place in family, neighborhood or small town spots.
 Filmed entirely in actual New York City locations, the photography is often dark and the sound is below-par to the extent that much of the dialog is inaudible – not that this matters much.
 Produced by Leonard Burton, the screenplay by John T. Chapman from his original with Harold Bonnet, is typical True Confessions stuff which might have been more interesting if better directed (by Jerald Intrator) or acted....
 Inexpensively made film – and it looks it!"

-Stage adaptation

-In 2012, Trustus Theatre hosted a reading of a stage adaptation of Satan in High Heels written by playwright and screenwriter Robbie Robertson.
-Directed by Timothy Gardner, the staged reading featured Vicky Saye Henderson as Stacy Kane, Rodney Lee Rogers as Arnold Kenyon, and Larry Hembree as Pepe.

-A 2012 staged reading of a new adaptation of Satan in High Heels at Trustus Theatre.